Powerlearnproject/se-assignment-day-2-git-and-github-mutheeEverlyn/README.md

 Rollback Capabilities: If something breaks, you can revert to a previous commit.
 Collaboration: Enables multiple developers to work on different parts of a project without conflicts.
 Documentation: Commit messages serve as a history log, explaining why changes were made.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 Branching in Git allows developers to create separate lines of development within a project.
 Each branch acts as an independent version of the code, enabling developers to work on new features, bug fixes, or experiments without affecting the main codebase.
-In Git, the main branch (usually main or master) serves as the stable production-ready version, while feature branches or hotfix branches are created for specific tasks.
+In Git, the main branch serves as the stable production-ready version, while feature branches or hotfix branches are created for specific tasks.
 Once changes are complete, the branch is merged back into the main branch.

-Why Branching is Important for Collaborative Development a)Parallel Development: Multiple developers can work on different features simultaneously without interfering with each other's code. b)Code Isolation: Developers can test and refine features in a separate branch before merging them into the main project. c)Error Reduction: Bug fixes and experiments can be handled in isolated branches, reducing the risk of breaking the main code. d)Better Code Review & Collaboration: Teams can review, test, and approve changes before merging them, ensuring quality control.
+Why Branching is Important for Collaborative Development a)Parallel Development: Multiple developers can work on different features simultaneously without interfering with each other's code.

+b)Code Isolation: Developers can test and refine features in a separate branch before merging them into the main project.

+c)Error Reduction: Bug fixes and experiments can be handled in isolated branches, reducing the risk of breaking the main code.

+d)Better Code Review & Collaboration: Teams can review, test, and approve changes before merging them, ensuring quality control.

 1. Create a New Branch
 To create a new branch, use:
 git branch feature-branch